CaroPattle/bicycle_data_melbourne/docs/_projects/2021-11-13-bicycle-flows.md

 #### The pandemic

 2020 and 2021 were extraordinary years.
-From late 2019, Victoria was effected by [devastating bush fires](https://www.vic.gov.au/2019-20-eastern-victorian-bushfires) and a State of Disaster was declared on 2 January 2020.
+From late 2019, Victoria was affected by [devastating bush fires](https://www.vic.gov.au/2019-20-eastern-victorian-bushfires) and a State of Disaster was declared on 2 January 2020.
 Due to the smoke, health warnings were issued with Melbourne's [air quality](https://www.theguardian.com/australia-news/2020/jan/14/melbourne-choked-by-hazardous-smoke-as-bushfires-continue-to-burn-across-victoria) said to be the 'worst in the world' in mid-January.

 From March 2020 and through 2021, Melbourne enacted a broad range of [public health measures to curb the spread of Covid-19](https://www.dhhs.vic.gov.au/coronavirus-update-victoria-26-march-2020).
 These restrictions spanned density limitations in public spaces and the donning of masks outside the home, through to measures aimed at minimising population mobility.
 Due to these unprecedented disruptions, one would expect some impact on normal cycling behaviours.

 <br>
 ###### Monthly bicycle volume and speed by sensor
 <br>
 The visualisation below charts the monthly total of cyclists, and their average speed, for each sensor across the four year period.

-* **October 2020/2021 saw cyclists travelling at lower speeds than in 2018/2019, with reduced ridership on popular inner city commuting routes**
+-**October 2020/2021** saw cyclists travelling at **lower speeds** than in 2018/2019, with **lower bicycle volumes** on popular **inner city commuting routes**.

-* **June, July and August saw the least bicycle traffic across all of the years – fewer of us brave Melbourne winters on bikes**
+-**June**, **July** and **August** saw the **least bicycle traffic** across all of the years – fewer of us brave Melbourne winters on bikes.

 *Each bubble in the chart represents a sensor.
 Move the slider to view monthly speed and volume.*